epfahl/inaworld/README.md

 ### Vectorization

 A classifier that works with text doesn't actually work with text.
 Machine learning algorithms operate on numerical representations of data.
-A document or a list of tags is converted to an array of numbers--a transformation known as *vectorization*.
-This conversion can be accomplished in a variety of ways.  `Inaworld` vectorizes movie summaries by replacing each valid word, or *token*, with its [TF-IDF](http://docs.python-cerberus.org/)  (term frequency-inverse document frequency) statistic.
-In essence, TF-IDF records how often a word occurs in a document, inversely weighted by the log of the fraction of documents that contain the word.
-TF-IDF gives less weight to words that are very common across the corpus.  `Inaworld` vectorizes movie summaries with the scikit-learn class `TfidfVectorizer`.
+A document or a list of tags is converted to an array of numbers, a transformation known as *vectorization*.
+This conversion can be accomplished in a variety of ways.  `Inaworld` vectorizes movie summaries by replacing each valid word, or, more generally, *token*, with its [TF-IDF](https://en.wikipedia.org/wiki/Tf%E2%80%93idf)  (term frequency-inverse document frequency) statistic.
+In essence, TF-IDF records how often a token occurs in a document, inversely weighted by the log of the fraction of documents that contain the token.
+TF-IDF gives less weight to tokens that are very common across the corpus.  `Inaworld` vectorizes movie summaries with the scikit-learn class `TfidfVectorizer`.

 Genre tag vectorization is straightforward.
 List all the unique tags in the movies data set in alphabetical order.
 When a genre is present for a given movie, put a 1 at the position of the corresponding tag; otherwise, put a 0.
 For each movie, there is a corresponding binary vector that represents the associated list of tags.
-Scikit-learn does the heavy lifting of genre vectorization with the class `CountVectorizer`.
+Scikit-learn does the heavy lifting of genre vectorization with the class [`CountVectorizer`](http://scikit-learn.org/stable/modules/generated/sklearn.feature_extraction.text.CountVectorizer.html).

 Genres are comma-separated words or phrases.
 There is no ambiguity in parsing and listing the individual genre tags.
-But the situation isn't so simple for the movie summaries.
+But tokenization isn't so simple for the movie summaries.
 Should we split a summary into individual words?
 Pairs or triplets of words?
-Should individual words be reduced to some root grammatical form (known as *stemming*)?
+Should individual words be reduced to some root grammatical form (a step known as *stemming*)?
 What about super common, uninformative words like 'the' or 'you' (so-called *stop words*)?
 The answers to these questions depend on a number of factors, and different choices should be evaluated when designing a high-performance classifier.  `Inaworld` applies the following specific constraints on summary tokenization:
 * Only unigrams (single words) are considered.
 * Words with punctuation or numbers are excluded.
 * Stop words are excluded.